solygambas/django-learning-log-app/playground/02-pollster/README.md

 - customizing the admin area.
 - using a template and including Bootstrap.
 - handling votes and displaying results.
+- using partials to display a navbar.
+- rendering a home page.

 Based on [Python Django Crash Course](https://www.youtube.com/watch?v=e1IyzVyrLSU) by Brad Traversy - Traversy Media (2019).